19th Century Art in the 21st Century

 Although each Scrimshanders gallery is different, all have an alluring atmosphere into the past.
 Join us at the Scrimshanders, where we are truly “two hundred years behind the times”.

-How to Make Scrimshaw
+How to Scrimshaw

 The art of scrimshaw is considered to be the only truly American Folk Art.
 The term “scrimshaw” came into usage in the early American whalers’ logbooks in the later 1700s and early 1800s.
 It was coined to describe the art of carving on ivory or bone that the whalemen practiced passing time between whale sightings.